 This Ibanez Paul Gilbert signature guitar is the perfect instrument for the beginner guitarist to follow in Gilbert's footsteps.
 It has punch, good sustain, raucous gain and a comfort that no other guitar from the Ibanez company can match.
 If you are interested in buying this Ibanez beginner electric guitar, follow the link to find the best price from thomann.

-It does not perform well in tappings and bendings.
+Doesn't perform well in tappings and bendings.

 - Wood: sapele, nyatoh, laurel.